bahmutov/cypress-visual-testing-workshop/00-styles/PITCHME.md

 The input element shows the red border on the bottom.
 Where is this style coming from?
 I think it is set by the CSS "error" class.
 Let's confirm it by removing the "error" class from the input element and checking the computed style.

-Modify the `login.cy.ts` spec following the comments.
+Todo: Modify the `login.cy.ts` spec following the comments.

 +++